 The Division provides employees with safety and health information during intervention efforts including training, education, and consultation, and through publications prepared and distributed.
-Standards relating to employee access to hazard alert information, such as the Hazard Communication Standard, are also enforced by the Division.
 This includes employees with limited English proficiency where specific initiatives have been introduced to provide information for Spanish speaking employees.